-• Students will acquire knowledge of and skills to conduct and evaluate empirical research in professional psychology.
+Objective 2: Students will acquire knowledge of and skills to conduct and evaluate empirical research in professional psychology.

-- C1: Ability to apply statistics to data analyses. - C2: Ability to demonstrate an understanding of research methodology.

-• C3: Ability to conceptualize and conduct independent research on topics relevant to professional psychology.
+- C1: Ability to apply statistics to data analyses. - C2: Ability to demonstrate an understanding of research methodology. - C3: Ability to conceptualize and conduct independent research on topics relevant to professional psychology.

-• Students will have an entry level competence in assessment and treatment approaches supported by theory and empirical practice.
+Objective 3: Students will have an entry level competence in assessment and treatment approaches supported by theory and empirical practice.

-- C1: Ability to administer achievement, aptitude, and intelligence tests. - C2: Ability to demonstrate and interpret cognitive and personality assessments for children and adults. - C3: Ability to apply empirically-validated treatments to various patient populations. - C4: Ability to demonstrate skills in conceptualization, diagnostic evaluation, and treatment planning.

-• Students will increase awareness, knowledge, and skills in multicultural psychology.
+• C1: Ability to administer achievement, aptitude, and intelligence tests.

+- C2: Ability to demonstrate and interpret cognitive and personality assessments for children and adults. - C3: Ability to apply empirically-validated treatments to various patient populations. - C4: Ability to demonstrate skills in conceptualization, diagnostic evaluation, and treatment planning. - AIM #2: To increase cultural awareness, knowledge, and skills of students by providing them a depth in knowledge about multiculturalism as it relates to the field of psychology.

-• To increase the number of clinical psychologist who are knowledgeable about the impact of multiculturalism in professional psychology.
+Objective 1: To increase the number of clinical psychologist who are knowledgeable about the impact of multiculturalism in professional psychology.